ryanivis/ping-devops-es-siem/README.md

 PING_IDENTITY_DEVOPS_KEY={YOUR DEVOPS KEY HERE}
 ```
 ------------
-- Configure Docker to have 8GB RAM and 4CPU
+- Configure Docker to have 8-16GB RAM and 4CPU
 	- Start the stack with `docker-compose up -d`
 	- Monitor the stack with `docker-compose logs --follow`
 ------------

+## PingDirectory
+- Audit Logs are being delivered
+- There are 2 containers that produce load, you can STOP these containers to save on CPU
+    - authrate_ok
+    - authrate_ko

+## PingFederate
+- Audit and System logs are delivered.

+## PingAccess
+ - Audit Logs are being delivered

 ## Kibana Access
-- **WAIT UNTIL PING FED IS FULLY STARTED OR DASHBOARDS WILL NOT BE LOADED YET**
 - Kibana listens on https://{IP}:5601

+DEFAULT PASSWORDS
 - UN is configured as "elastic"
 - PASSWORD is configured as "2FederateM0re"